ckyiricky/216-scalable-heavy-hitters/README.md

 We implemented a scalable heavy hitters scheme based off of the following paper: http://pages.cs.wisc.edu/~estan/publications/elephantsandmice.pdf

-Specifically we implemented the 'Multistage filter' and 'Sample and Hold'algorithms.
+Specifically we implemented the 'Multistage filter' and 'Sample and Hold'algorithms.<br/>
   Note: Both algorithms were implemented with and without the conservative update strategy.

 We used a variety of data sets, with CSV files as input, and compared our results to a naive hashing algorithm.